 Gravity forms plugin has an incredibly advanced form builder that offers vast features that allow you to add complex forms with great ease.

 We have been using Gravity forms ourselves and for our clients and are more than happy with the plugin.

 And here is why.

-You can add almost any type of form on your WordPress website with Gravity including.
+You can add almost any type of form to your WordPress website with Gravity Forms including:

 - Online shopping forms

 - User registration

 - Payment gateways